13kailouis/VidGen-AI/README.md

 ### Placeholder images

 If AI image generation is disabled or fails, the app fetches placeholder images from the Unsplash Source API based on the keywords extracted from your narration.

+### Named figure images

+When your narration mentions well-known public figures such as **Elon Musk**, **Jeff Bezos**, or **Bernard Arnault**, the app automatically uses public domain or Creative Commons images from Wikimedia Commons instead of generic stock photos.
+Ensure their names appear in the extracted keywords to trigger this behavior.